oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | Record | An ordered map from a list of keys with positions to values with positionally-defined semantics.
 Each key has a position and name, and is mapped to a type.
 Represents a row in a spreadsheet or database table.
 CDDL has no corresponding composition style. |

 ## 3.1 Type Definitions
-JADN type definitions have a simple, regular structure designed to be easily describable, easily processed, and extensible.
+JADN type definitions have a regular structure designed to be easily describable, easily processed, and extensible.
 Every JADN type definition has four elements, plus for some types, a list of fields:

 1. **TypeName:** the name of the type being defined
 2. **BaseType:** the JADN type ([Table 3-1](#table-3-1-jadn-types)) of the type being defined